jsteemann/unofficial-arangodb-faq/README.md

 ### What are the most important OS settings for ArangoDB?

-The most important settings for ArangoDB are
+The most important OS settings for ArangoDB are:

-* the number of open file descriptors per process: it is essential for normal operations that this value is high enough, i.e. at least 1024 for RocksDB, and even higher for the MMFiles engine.
-  The higher the better.
-The setting can be adjusted for the current session by using `ulimit -n` or permanently by setting the `nofile` value for the correct user/group in `/etc/security/limits.conf`
+#### memory overcommit settings (vm.overcommit_memory)

-* memory configuration: by default, the Linux kernel will overcommit memory based on some heuristics.
+By default, the Linux kernel will hand out more memory to processes than physical RAM is available.
+Whenever a process asks the kernel for memory, the kernel will very likely hand out a memory region to the process, speculating a bit that not all of the handed-out memory will be used at the very same time.
+This is the so-called "memory overcommitting".

+While this is fine and will in most cases lead to memory allocation requests being satisfied by the kernel, a problem will arise if applications actually start using use a lot of the handed-out memory.
+In this case the kernel must provide a physical backing for the virtual memory, and if it can't (because there is no physical memory left), the application accessing the memory will crash with a SIGBUS signal.

-  When the kernel cannot provide more memory, it may kill memory-hogging processes by invoking its OOM killer.
+How much memory the kernel will actually overcommit depends on some kernel-internal heuristics by default.
+In addition, when the kernel cannot provide more memory, it may kill memory-hogging processes by invoking its OOM killer.
 On dedicated database servers, the processes that use most memory are likely `arangod` processes, so the kernel will kill these first to make memory available.

+This happens with the default `overcommit_memory` setting of `0`.

+An alternative is to use an `overcommit_memory` setting of `1`, which will make the kernel always overcommit memory, but still does not save applications from crashing when they later actually access the handed-out memory.

-To avoid this situation, the kernel setting `overcommit_memory` should be set to a value of `2`.
-This will make the kernel deny memory allocation requests in case no more memory is available, so that applications can handle the situation more gracefully.
+Finally, using an `overcommit_memory` setting of `2` will make the kernel deny memory allocation requests in case no more backing memory is available, so that applications can handle the situation more gracefully.
 An `overcommit_memory` value of `2` will make the kernel hand out as much memory as there is swap space available, plus a configurable fraction of physical RAM.
 This fraction can be adjusted via the `overcommit_ratio` kernel parameter.
 Please be aware that the default value is only `50`, meaning only 50% of physical RAM will be handed out as committed memory.
-So it makes sense to increase that ratio a lot, to something around 90.
+So when using an `overcommit_memory` mode of `2` it makes sense to increase that `overcommit_ratio` value a lot, to something around 90.

+While for some previous versions of ArangoDB it was recommended to set `overcommit_memory` to a value of `2`, this is no longer recommended.
+A value of `2` will work fine only when not using the jemalloc memory allocator, which the official ArangoDB release packages are using since a while.
+The combination of using `overcommit_memory=2` _and_ jemalloc at the same time however turns out to have multiple issues, with processes running out of resources much more often than necessary.

+Therefore, the recommend setting for `overcommit_memory` is now to leave it at the kernel default value of `0`.
+An `overcommit_memory` value of `1` will also work fine.
+Use a value of `2` only if you have confirmed that you are not using the jemalloc allocator for the ArangoDB build!

+Note that you can check the build details for a running ArangoDB instance [like this](#how-to-find-out-which-version-of-arangodb-i-am-running).

 To view the current memory configuration, use